 RECOMMENDATION: Forward your D2L email to your MSU Account

 Microsoft Class Teams is a tool that is a part of the Office 365 suite of apps made available to all MSU students, staff, and faculty.

 Class Teams will be used for the following course components:

-- Collaborative chat space with classmates
+- Informal collaborative chat space with classmates

-- Private chat with me
+- Private chat with me and Nikhil

-All announcements, updates, and other information will be shared through the General Channel in Class Teams.
+All announcements, updates, and other information will be shared through the Class Teams.
 It is recommended that students review their notification settings to make sure announcements are not missed.
 The mobile app does a great job of alerting when there are new posts!
 For assignments, each student gets their own copy of the document.

 The first week will be learning how to navigate.
 I do not expect anyone to be an expert in these technologies!
 You will learn and succeed in the course!

 If you need technical assistance at any time during the course or to report a problem, you can: